Transcendence (religion): Sikhism

-The "death of God" and the end of transcendence in secular culture
+In secular culture

-In 1961, Christian theologian Gabriel Vahanian's published The Death of God.
+In 1961, Christian theologian Gabriel Vahanian published The Death of God.
 Vahanian argued that modern secular culture had lost all sense of the sacred, lacking any sacramental meaning, no transcendental purpose or sense of providence.
 He concluded that for the modern secular mind "God is dead", but he did not mean that God did not exist.
 In Vahanian's vision a transformed post-Christian and post-modern culture was needed to create a renewed experience of deity.

 Paul Van Buren and William Hamilton both agreed that the concept of transcendence had lost any meaningful place in modern secular thought.
 According to the norms of contemporary modern secular thought, God is dead.
 In responding to this denial of transcendence Van Buren and Hamilton offered secular people the option of Jesus as the model human who acted in love.
 The encounter with the Christ of faith would be open in a church-community.

 Thomas J. J. Altizer offered a radical theology of the death of God that drew upon William Blake, Hegelian thought and Nietzschean ideas.
 He conceived of theology as a form of poetry in which the immanence (presence) of God could be encountered in faith communities.
 However, he no longer accepted the possibility of affirming his belief in a transcendent God.
 Altizer concluded that God had incarnated in Christ and imparted his immanent spirit which remained in the world even though Jesus was dead.
 It is important that such ideas are understood as socio-cultural developments and not as ontological realities.
 As Vahanian expressed it in his book, the issue of the denial of God lies in the mind of secular man, not in reality.